 What is the Lowest Body Fat Percentage?

-• By Abigail Roberts
+• By Rebecca Kesner

-• 7 minute read
+• 9 minute read

 Losing body fat is one of the most sought-after goals.
-Achieving a “summer body”, getting lean, building muscle, or simply wanting to live a healthier lifestyle - these are all specific goals that fall under the same umbrella of fat loss.
+Achieving that "summer body", getting lean, building muscle, or simply wanting to live a healthier lifestyle - these are all specific goals that fall under the same umbrella of fat loss.

 Trying to maintain a low body fat percentage can be detrimental to your health and wellbeing.
 Here in this article, we discuss what is a body fat percentage, how to achieve it, and how to measure it for the best, most sustainable results!